ClearAll2/SmartSleepApp/privacy.md

 - This app does not use Do Not Disturb access to collect any data.
 - This app does not use Notification permission to spam or show ads.

+## Display Info App
+- This app does not collect, save, transmit key strokes when user types in this product itself and other applications.
+- This app does not access, collect, or transmit personal information (data that could be used to identify a person).
+- This app does not share or transmit the data that user created by using this app.
+- This app does not use background services to send or receive any data.
+- This app does not use Do Not Disturb access to collect any data.
+- This app does not use Notification permission to spam or show ads.

 ## Main Website
 - This website is open source.
 - This website does not use cookies.